Entity Resolution and Data Linkage: Connecting the Dots Across Databases

 What is the difference between record linkage and entity resolution?

-Record linkage compares records from one or more datasets to determine which pairs refer to the same entity, producing linked pairs with confidence scores.
-Entity resolution is the broader end-to-end process that includes record linkage plus transitive closure (forming entity clusters), survivorship rules (resolving conflicting attribute values), and golden record creation.
+Record linkage compares records to determine which pairs refer to the same entity, producing linked pairs with confidence scores.
+Entity resolution is the broader end-to-end process that adds transitive closure to form clusters, survivorship rules to resolve conflicts, and golden-record creation.
 Record linkage is one step within the entity resolution pipeline.

 What is the Fellegi-Sunter model?

 The Fellegi-Sunter model is a probabilistic framework for record linkage published in 1969.
-It calculates match weights for each comparison field based on the ratio of the m-probability (agreement given a true match) to the u-probability (agreement by chance among non-matches).
-Records are classified as matches, non-matches, or possible matches based on composite weight thresholds.
-The model can be estimated without labeled training data using the Expectation-Maximization algorithm.
+It calculates match weights per field from the ratio of the m-probability (agreement given a true match) to the u-probability (agreement by chance).
+Records are classified as matches, non-matches, or possible matches against composite thresholds, and it can be estimated without labeled data using Expectation-Maximization.

 How does blocking work in data linkage?

-Blocking partitions records into groups that share a common attribute value (the blocking key).
-Only records within the same block are compared, reducing the computational cost from quadratic (n²) to near-linear.
-Common blocking keys include the first few character sof a last name combined with a ZIP code or date of birth year.
-Advanced techniques like sorted neighborhood and locality-sensitive hashing use multiple overlapping keys to improve recall.
+Blocking partitions records into groups that share a blocking-key value, so only records in the same block are compared, reducing cost from quadratic to near-linear.
+Common keys include the first few characters of a last name plus a ZIP code or birth year.
+Sorted neighborhood and locality-sensitive hashing use multiple overlapping keys to improve recall.

 Can data linkage be performed across organizations without sharing raw data?

 Yes.
-Privacy-preserving record linkage (PPRL) uses techniques like Bloom filter encoding, secure multi-party computation, and trusted third-party intermediaries to compare records in encrypted or tokenized form.
-These methods allow organizations to identify shared entities without exposing personal data to each other.
-PPRL is used in practice by public health agencies, census bureaus, and financial institutions.
+Privacy-preserving record linkage uses Bloom filter encoding, secure multi-party computation, and trusted third-party intermediaries to compare records in encrypted or tokenized form.
+These methods let organizations identify shared entities without exposing personal data, and they are used by public health agencies, census bureaus, and financial institutions.

 How many records can modern data linkage handle?

-Enterprise data linkage platforms routinely process datasets of 10 million to 100 million records.
-The key constraint is not record count but the number of candidate pairs generated by the blocking strategy.
-Effective blocking reduces 25 trillion potential comparisons (for two 5 million record datasets) to a manageable subset.
-Scalability depends on the platform’s blocking algorithms, parallelization support, and indexing infrastructure.
+Enterprise platforms routinely process datasets of 10 million to 100 million records.
+The key constraint is not record count but the number of candidate pairs the blocking strategy generates, so effective blocking reduces trillions of potential comparisons to a manageable subset.
+Scalability depends on blocking algorithms, parallelization, and indexing.

 What happens when data linkage produces incorrect matches?

-False positives (incorrect matches) are managed through configurable confidence thresholds, manual review queues for borderline cases, and cluster-level validation rules that flag suspicious entity groups (unusually large clusters, clusters with low average internal similarity).
-Enterprise platforms maintain full audit trails so that false links can be identified, reviewed, and corrected without rebuilding the entire linkage from scratch
+False positives are managed with configurable confidence thresholds, manual review queues for borderline cases, and cluster-level validation that flags suspicious entity groups.
+Enterprise platforms keep full audit trails, so false links can be identified, reviewed, and corrected without rebuilding the entire linkage.

 Ready to discuss your idea with us?